miguepintor/royalty-payments/README.md

 # royalty-payments
- System to record and calculate royalty payments owed to Rights Owners based on viewing activity of customers
+ System to record and calculate royalty payments owed to Rights Owners based on viewing activity of customers.
+ The system is basically a REST api server and a store which can be an in-memory one or a redis cache.

 # HOW TOs
+## Prerequisites
 To set up the project you need first to install: [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm).

 After that, just run ```npm ci```